BLCM/bl3mods/Aaron0000/Balands/README.md

 TORGUE REGULAR GUNS
 -------------------
-Duke (higher fire rate, higher splash radius, lower damage, lower projectile speed) - No change.
+Duke - No change.

-Magnum (higher projectile speed, lower fire rate) - No change.
+Magnum - No change.

-Pocket Rocket (higher damage) - No change.
+Pocket Rocket - No change.

-Carbuncle (impacts for 10% of damage, then explodes for card damage, launches multiple shots) - No change.
+Carbuncle - No change.

-Flogger (Higher fire rate, lower damage) - No change.
+Flogger - No change.

-Polisher (Higher projectile speed) - Increased Damage by 14% and increased Fire Rate by 18%.
+Polisher - Increased Damage by 14% and increased Fire Rate by 18%.

-Stranger (Higher damage, lower fire rate) - No change.
+Stranger - No change.

-Blister (Spews flames, hits five times for two ammo, does a bit over twice the listed card damage, increases in damage for continuous damage up to 94%, short range) - Increased the Damage by 50% and Magazube Size by 10%.
+Blister - Increased the Damage by 50% and Magazube Size by 10%.

-Bologna Poney (higher splash radius)- Increased Damage by 35%.
+Bologna Poney - Increased Damage by 35%.

-Kielbasa (higher projectile speed, higher damage per projectile) - Increased Fire Rate by 25%.
+Kielbasa - Increased Fire Rate by 25%.

-Bangstick (higher projectile count, lower damage per projectile) - No change.
+Bangstick - No change.

-Protuberance (launches explosive globs that divides into triple the explosive globs on impact) - No change.
+Protuberance - No change.

-Threeway (multiple projectiles) - No change.
+Threeway - No change.

-Hedgehog (higher damage, splash radius)- No change.
+Hedgehog - No change.

-Quickie (higher fire rate, higher magazine size) - Reduced Magazine Size by 1 to compensate for Torgue Heavy Weapon Mag Size Buff.
+Quickie - Reduced Magazine Size by 1 to compensate for Torgue Heavy Weapon Mag Size Buff.

 Lump - No change.